CoVaRR-NET/duotang/currentsituation.md

-Variants of current interest, due to their current/potential growth advantage, mutations of potential functional significance, or spread in other countries (**bold** denotes changes since the last report:
+Variants of current interest, due to their current/potential growth advantage, mutations of potential functional significance, or spread in other countries (**bold** denotes changes since the last report):